Double Screens, Double Trouble: The Hidden Health Risks of Second-Screening

 Science has shown that excessive screen time can lead to cognitive overload, impairing our ability to concentrate.

-A study from Ofcom in 2018 found that nearly 50% of UK adults were second-screening, with many reporting difficulties in focusing on a single task.
+A study from Ofcom in 2018 found that nearly 50% of adults were second-screening, with many reporting difficulties in focusing on a single task.

 Second screening can also affect our mental health.